Key Consideration #1 – Understand NIST 800-171 and where you are as a company.

 Braxton-Grant’s 3-Step Cyber Assessment

-Braxton-Grant is a cybersecurity consulting organization with NIST 800-171 Subject Matter Experts and CMMC Registered Practitioners to assist in pre-assessments for organizations with DoD contracts.
+Braxton-Grant is a cybersecurity consulting organization with NIST SP 800-171 Subject Matter Experts and CMMC Registered Practitioners to assist in pre-assessments for organizations with DoD contracts.

 We have developed a low-cost solution to help companies get compliant quickly and stay compliant without disrupting your budget.